ota-meshi/eslint-plugin-astro/README.md

 This plugin is in the **_experimental stages_** of development.

+At least it works fine with a [withastro/docs](https://github.com/withastro/docs) repository.

 ## :name_badge: What is this plugin?

 [ESLint] plugin for [Astro components].